 Debbie Brady Shellady worked as an educational consultant for the Mississippi Bend Area Education Agency for thirty-five years.
 She also served as a school counselor for Bennett Community Schools.
 Shellady has a bachelor of arts degree from Clarke University in Dubuque, Iowa, and a master of arts from the University of Iowa.
 She currently lives in Iowa City.

-The Horse That Ate Christmas is available for purchase at our bookstore.
+The Horse That Ate Christmas is available for purchase on Amazon and BarnesandNoble.com.